railwayapp/docs/src/pages/deploy/exposing-your-app.md

 layout="responsive"
 width={1205} height={901} quality={80} />

 If proxying is not enabled, Cloudflare will not associate the domain with your Railway project with the following error.

 ```
 ERR_TOO_MANY_REDIRECTS
 ```

+Also note that if proxying is enabled, you can NOT use a domain deeper than a first level subdomain without Cloudflare's Advanced Certificate Manager.
+For example, anything falling under \*.yourdomain.com can be proxied through Cloudflare without issue, however if you have a custom domain under \*.subdomain.yourdomain.com, you MUST disable Cloudflare Proxying and set the CNAME record to DNS Only (the grey cloud), unless you have Cloudflare's Advanced Certificate Manager.

 ### Redirecting a Root Domain Workarounds